Home

 Learn MoreLearn MoreWinter School is an opportunity to learn tunes from some of the best players and the most inspiring instructors of Celtic music, spending time in community with fellow musicians and music appreciators, and just have fun!

-The accompaniment program is open to all instruments who play chords and is run concurrently with the smallpipes and fiddle programs, giving players of all instruments a chance to learn from each other and to play together.
+The guitar and accompaniment program is open to all instruments who play chords and is run concurrently with the smallpipes, song, and fiddle/melody programs, giving players of all instruments a chance to learn from each other and to play together.
+Students are responsible for bringing their own instruments.
+Click here for a sample schedule.

 Ross is a founding member of Gaelic supergroup, Daimh, based in the Scottish Highlands.
 Beyond Daimh’s busy schedule, Ross has chalked up recording and touring credits with artists such as Julie Fowlis, Bonnie Prince Billy, Muireann Nic Aomhlaoibh, Karan Casey, Finlay MacDonald and the inimitable Vallely brothers from Armagh.
 Time at home is spent heavily involved in teaching the joys of traditional Scottish music to young people in the area through the Feisean movement and volunteering with the local Coastguard Search and Rescue team.